SajeYrid/python/UPDATE PLANS.md

         Area 1 (Broken Door): Certified Door Breaker Area 2 (V O I D): Has no idea what they are getting themselves into. stuff like this y'know.
-  'open inventory' should perform the same command as 'inventory'

 Area 1 (Unbroken Door)
   Trying to perform actions on the key such as 'throw key', 'punch key', 'fight key' should initiate the same command as 'take key'